 Nobody wants to hear “you’ve got something in your teeth.”
-But, if you’re the one with something obviously wedged between your choppers for the whole world to see, wouldn’t you want your friend or loved one to let you know?
+But, if you’re the one with something obviously wedged in there for the whole world to see, wouldn’t you want your friend or loved one to let you know?
 Most of us would.

 Friends and loved ones who really care about each other want the best for each other.
 Sometimes, wanting the best for someone means being honest about things that might be uncomfortable or even difficult for the person to hear.

 Honesty can anchor a relationship, but that doesn’t mean being honest is easy.
 The good intentions that go along with being honest do not always receive the hoped for positive response.
-Honest observations can be viewed as criticism, and it is easy to take criticism personally.
+Honest observations can be viewed as criticism, and it’s easy to take criticism personally.
 Even a seemingly harmless comment about something like food in someone’s teeth, a spot missed when shaving, or smudged lipstick can be met with anger and hurt.
 Why?
-Because such a comment may come across as insulting, disapproving, or condemning.
-It may feel like a personal affront, even if that is not the objective.
+Because, even if well intended, such a comment may be perceived as insulting, disapproving, or condemning.
+It may feel like a personal affront.

 Providing unsolicited constructive criticism is one of the most delicate and challenging dances in a relationship.
 The well-intentioned message can become eclipsed by the words you use or how you say them.
 Delivery matters.